 My first job was type setting romance novels at HarperCollins Publishers.
-Since then, I have worked with rock stars, celebrities, contemporary artists, international governments, and organizations large and small throughout the years on a unique scope of projects.
+Since then, I have worked with rock stars, celebrities, contemporary artists, international governments, and organizations large and small throughout my career on a unique scope of projects.
 I helped the ACLU define its visual strategy for membership conferences and America’s Test Kitchen revamp its image in the book publishing market, creating a 40% increase in sales in a single year.
 The City University of New York hired me to found its graphic design program at Queens College and develop the dynamic marketing campaign that resulted in the fastest growing major in the University’s history.
 PaceWildenstein gallery in New York enlisted me to help them create their visual identity, which extended to exhibition design, invitations, and catalogs for artists including Robert Rauschenberg, Sol LeWitt, and Agnes Martin.
 I worked with Julia Child on the design of her last two cookbooks, which are part of the Julia Child installation at the Smithsonian Institution.
 Other clients include Alfred A. Knopf, the City of Hoboken, Suffolk University, and the American Folk Art Museum.
 My biggest professional achievement is the book I created with co-author, Claudio Sotolongo—Soy Cuba: Cuban Film Posters From After the Revolution, published by D.A.P.

 I received my MFA from Cranbrook Academy of Art, a unique hothouse environment that has shaped the foundation of my design philosophy.
 My work is part of the permanent collection in the National Museum of Fine Arts in Havana, and I have received awards from AIGA, the Type Director’s Club, and Art Director’s Club, among many others.
 I have had the pleasure of speaking at AIGA, ICOGRADA, and other professional and academic conferences.

-I am excited about my work and the people I meet along the way and want to know how we can collaborate together on your next project.
+I am excited about my work and the people I meet along the way.
+How we can collaborate together on your next project?